 Do not give your dog sugary, spicy pie filling.
 Pumpkin that is suitable for dogs includes cooked, fresh, or the mashed kind from a fresh real pumpkin that you prepare yourself.

-You should never give a dog pumpkin pie filling because it is rich in fat, sugar and other substances that can cause your dog to become very ill.
+You should never give a dog pumpkin pie filling because it is rich in fat, sugar, and other substances that can cause your dog to become very ill.
 Dogs cannot process spices and additional flavors intended for human consumption.

-What About Pumpkin in Dog Treats?
+What Are The Best Pumpkin Dog Treats?

 If you are like me and aren’t so savvy in the culinary department or you prefer to purchase treats for your dog, dispense to your pooch in moderation.